- Scientific name: Belone belone

 With garfish feeding around structures which break up tidal flow piers, jetties and breakwaters provide the ideal locations from which to target this species.
 The calm water inside of harbours can also be productive, and garfish can travel surprisingly far up rivers in the summer months.
 Garfish are great fighters.
 They will leap from the water when hooked, and will sometimes ‘walk’ across the water by jumping out of the water and using their tail to skip across the surface for a short distance.
 Despite their great fishing qualities garfish do not, unfortunately, grow to large sizes.
 A garfish of around one pound is a very good catch, and one approaching two pounds can be considered an excellent specimen.
 For this reason light tackle garfish fishing is by far the most fun.
 The ideal set-up to fish for this species would be a small spinning rod of 8 – 10ft which is rated to cast just an ounce or two, and use a small fixed spool reel with 10 – 15lb breaking strain line straight through.
 A setup such as this provides the best possible sport from this species.
 As garfish feed between mid-water and the surface of the sea presenting baits on the seabed will not produce results and lures and float fished baits must be presented high in the water column to successfully catch this species.

-Garfish have a hard, bone like beak which the hooks cannot easily pierce.
+Garfish have a hard, bone-like beak which the hooks cannot easily pierce.
 For this reason it is a good idea to use small hooks which will be taken further into the garfish’s mouth and find a secure hook hold.
-However, it pays to have a disgorger to remove the hooks from fish which have been caught in this manner.
+It pays to have a disgorger to remove the hooks from fish which have been caught in this manner.
 The shore caught record for this species was set in 2017 with a garfish of 3lb 9oz which was caught off the coast of Devon, beating the previous record which had stood since 1995.